trenskow/TWLAPI/README.md

         }
     }

-The `GET /errors/` endpoint returns a list of all possible errors - useful for localization.
+The `GET /errors/` endpoint returns a list of all possible errors - useful for localizing error messages.

 # Terminology

 ## Endpoints

-An endpoint in this API is a URL at the API.
+An endpoint in these APIs is a URL of the API.
 Each endpoint takes different formatted JSON bodies and different query parameters.
 Some endpoints require authentication and others do not.
-As an example, the `GET /products/` and `POST /users/myusername` is an endpoint.
+As an example, the `GET /products/` and `POST /users/myusername/` is an endpoint.

-Endpoints that has a name in plural (eg. user**s**) gets and manipulates a collection of objects - whereas all others get and manipulates single objects.
+Endpoints that has its name in plural (eg. *user**s***) gets and manipulates a collection of objects - whereas all others get and manipulates single objects.

 ### Parameters

 Parameters are typically resource names - an example is the `POST /users/myusername/auths/` endpoint, where the `myusername` part is the parameter.
-Parameters in the documentation is indicated using the `[]` notation in the documentation of the endpoint names - as with the previous example, it is expressed as `POST /users/[username|email]/auths/`, indicating that the parameter - in this case - can be both a username and an e-mail address.
+Parameters in the documentation is indicated using the `[]` notation of endpoint names - as with the previous example, it is expressed as `POST /users/[username|email]/auths/`, indicating that the parameter - in this case - can be both a username and an e-mail address.

 > **Remark:** Parameters must by UTF-8 percent encoded (URL encoded).